HifaOner/oua_TravelGallery_app/README.md

-Travel Gallery is a mobile application prepared with flutter for Bootcamp 2024 of OUA.
+Traveller is a mobile application prepared with flutter for Bootcamp 2024 of OUA.